Most individuals believe they can handle a personal injury lawsuit on their own. With the internet

 Most self-represented plaintiffs don’t know:

-Insurance adjusters and defence counsel exploit these gaps.
-Without expert support, your claim may crumble, even if it's valid.
+Insurance adjusters and defense counsel exploit these gaps.
+Without expert support, your claim may crumble, even if

 1. Defining Medical-Legal Outsourcing